cuhksz-nlp/ASA-WD/README.md

 If you use or extend our work, please cite our paper at EACL 2021.

 ```
-@inproceedings{tian-etal-2021-wd-aspect,
+@inproceedings{tian-etal-2021-enhancing,
     title = "Enhancing Aspect-level Sentiment Analysis with Word Dependencies",
     author = "Tian, Yuanhe  and Chen, Guimin  and Song, Yan",
-    booktitle = "Proceedings of the 16th Conference of the {E}uropean Chapter of the Association for Computational Linguistics",
+    booktitle = "Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume",
     year = "2021",
 }
 ```